+8. SHAREHOLDER RELATIONS

 The Board should ensure that satisfactory communication takes place with shareholders and is based on a mutual understanding of needs, objectives and concerns.

-and concerns.

-8.1 Communication

-8.2 Rights of shareholders
+8.1 8.2 Communication Rights of shareholders

 Appendix 1 Principal Managers, Closed Ended Fund Managers and Funds 14

-Appendix 2 Banks 15
+Аp pendix 2 Banks 15

+Appendix 3 Licensed Insurers 16